Parole Officer: Career Guide

 Parole officers help offenders enter substance abuse programs and assist them with vocational retraining so that they can obtain employment.
 They attend parole hearings and report on the offender’s progress to the parole board.
 Individual parole officers commonly are assigned numerous active cases; it is not unusual for an officer to have 100 cases on his or her docket.
 Some cases may require minimal supervision with occasional contact, while others require heavy supervision with daily check-ins.
 Parole officers encounter dangerous situations in the course of employment as they work with offenders convicted of serious crimes and may also be working with offenders living in disadvantaged areas that have high rates of crime.

-Most state and federal parole agencies require that parole officer applicants hold a bachelor’s degree.
-A bachelor’s degree in an area such as criminal justice, psychology, social work, or corrections is an advantage when applying for work in this field.
-Federal parole officers usually have an additional requirement of one year of graduate work in social work, counseling, or psychology.
-In most states, parole officers must be at least 21 years old.
-They must have a valid driver’s license and must attend required training sessions and certification courses.
+Most state and federal parole agencies require that parole officer applicants hold a bachelor’s degree in criminal justice, psychology, social work, or corrections.
+Some employers require a master’s degree in criminal justice or related field.
+In most states, parole officers must be at least 21 years old and have a valid driver’s license.
+They are also required to attend training sessions and certification courses.
 Parole officers may be required to qualify to carry a firearm, depending on the agency.
-All corrections agencies require applicants to undergo a background investigation and psychological exam, as well as drug screening prior to and during employment.
-Tattoos may disqualify prospective officers, especially tattoos that are visible or have banned symbolism.
+To become a parole officer, you should complete steps like the following:

 New parole officers go through agency training upon being hired.
 After successfully completing initial training, the rookie parole officer will typically team up and work with a parole supervisor up to a year before being assigned to work cases independently.
 Additional training is often necessary for officers who specialize in a particular population, such as sex offenders or juveniles.